svakulenk0/opendataatbot/README.md

 * Performance

 ** host on a local server instead of Heroku
-** bind direclty to Facebook instead of Microsoft Platform gateway
+** hook direclty to Facebook instead of the Microsoft hub

 * UI